Schedule a Consultation

 How to Understand Meltdowns: An Involuntary Response to Overwhelm

 Meltdowns.
 The word itself can evoke discomfort, perhaps stirring up difficult memories or feelings.
-It's a topic many find challenging to discuss.
-However, understanding meltdowns is crucial, not as a point of judgment, but as a means of support.
-It’s vital to remember that nobody chooses to have a meltdown.
+It is a topic many find challenging to discuss.
+However, understanding meltdowns is crucial, not as a point of judgement, but as a means of support.
+It is vital to remember that nobody chooses to have a meltdown.
 It is a valid, albeit intense, response to what feels like an overwhelming and untenable situation.
 If you experience meltdowns, you are not broken, incapable of managing your emotions, or flawed for coping to the best of your ability in profoundly difficult situations.

 What Exactly Is a Meltdown?

 At its core, a meltdown is an intense, involuntary response to feeling completely overwhelmed (Mazlish, 2021).
-It's crucial to distinguish a meltdown from a temper tantrum.
-While tantrums are often goal-oriented and imply a degree of conscious control, a meltdown signifies a temporary loss of behavioural and emotional control (Autism Speaks).
-This loss typically stems from an overload of stress, sensory input, emotional distress, or a combination of these factors (National Autistic Society).
+It is crucial to distinguish a meltdown from a temper tantrum.
+While tantrums are often goal-oriented and imply a degree of conscious control, a meltdown signifies a temporary loss of behavioural and emotional control.
+This loss typically stems from an overload of stress, sensory input, emotional distress, or a combination of these factors.

 Think of it as the brain's "circuit breaker" tripping.
-The prefrontal cortex, the part of our brain responsible for executive functions like emotional regulation and impulse control, becomes overwhelmed and temporarily goes "offline" (Price, 2022).
-In its absence, the body can panic, triggering more primitive responses often recognised as trauma reactions: fight, flight, freeze, or fawn.
+The prefrontal cortex—the part of our brain responsible for executive functions like emotional regulation and impulse control—becomes overwhelmed and temporarily goes "offline" (Price, 2022).
+In its absence, the body can panic, triggering more primitive trauma reactions: fight, flight, freeze, or fawn.

 The Complexity of Triggers: A Look at Physical Intimacy